Why Does My Dog Sit Alone In Another Room?

 Temperature control is one of the most often occurring reasons dogs sit by themselves in another room.
 Dogs are rather sensitive to temperature variations.
 Your dog may search for a cooler place, such as a tile floor in the kitchen or a windy corridor, if your house is becoming overly warm.
 Your dog might rather rest on the cool tile than the carpeted living room in the heat.
 Your dog uses this activity merely to control their body temperature.

 How to Help: Make sure your dog has access to cool, shaded locations in hot weather.
 Offering a fan or air conditioning will also assist to keep them comfy.
-Conversely, if it’s cold, they might choose for a warmer place, therefore make sure their chosen area has a cosy blanket or bed ready.
+Conversely, if it’s cold, they might choose for a warmer place, therefore make sure their chosen area has a cozy blanket or bed ready.

 Coziest Spot: Selecting Comfortable Surfaces